Getting an Interview

 Analyst InterviewNo OfferPositive ExperienceAverage Interview

 I applied through an employee referral.
 The process took 3 weeks – interviewed at IMS Health (New York, NY) in December 2013.

 I first had a phone interview that lasted about an hour.
 The first forty minutes or so were dedicated to a pretty easy case study, and the last 15-20 to some generic behavioral questions and why I was interested in the company.
 They got back to me within the day about coming into the office for an in-person interview.

 At the office, I met with 4 people.
 In the first portion of the interview, I had to write a mock letter.
 Next was two standard case studies, neither of which were terribly hard, and finally, a behavior interview.

 - Had to write a mock letter.
 A hypothetical client was asking some complex questions that would take my team a week or two to answer, and as manager, I had to respond to the client detailing the delay and why.
-View Answer
+1 Answer

-I applied online and the process took 3 months – interviewed at IMS Health in July 2013.
+I applied online.
+The process took 3+ months – interviewed at IMS Health in July 2013.

 I was informed of the interview process by email.
 There were supposed to be 2 personal interviews and one case study presentation.

 The process was very unprofessional, as two additional interview round was added that were not on the original list.
 The questions were meant to ask me how much I knew about the pharmaceutical industry.
 Quite irrelevant since my current profile does not involve knowing much about the industry.
 The case study was a market sizing case study that had to be presented to the panelists.
 I started presenting and was told that I had made some incorrect assumptions.
 I was asked to carry on using my original assumptions, but was always cross questioned on my approach based on what they thought should have been assumed.